happynear/caffe-windows/README.md

 Forked from https://www.github.com/BVLC/caffe master branch in 2016/02/04 .
 Next update time may be around 2016/05/01 .

+**Good News:** Microsoft has created a repository of caffe windows version in https://github.com/Microsoft/caffe .
+Their solution may be more flexible and maintainable.
+I suggest all of you to try it.

 I have made a list of some frequently asked questions in [FAQ.md](FAQ.md).
 If you get confused during configuring, please firstly look up for your question in the [FAQ.md](FAQ.md).
 This FAQ list is still under construction, I will keep adding questions into it.

 Setup step: